Skip to content

 What we learned

 Custom theme, not a page builder alone.
-The footer attribution-credit was one reason.
-The more durable reason: TSG's marketing lead edits content frequently, and an Elementor-only build risks the wrong person overwriting the wrong thing.
+TSG's marketing lead edits content frequently, and an Elementor-only build risks the wrong person overwriting the wrong thing.
 A light custom theme carries the load-bearing structure (nav, footer, product-page template) while Elementor handles the content body.
+Spec tables on machinery sites have to stay consistent across dozens of models; a template enforces that, a freeform page builder does not.

 Request-a-quote is a navigation element, not a page.
 The first IA put the quote form on a dedicated page reachable from the footer.
 Nobody used it.
 Moving "request a quote" into the main nav as a button-styled item tripled form submissions in the first month.
 Factory engineers do not scroll looking for contact pages.